TrisMatt20/TrisMatt20/README.md

 ## 👋 Hi there!
 I'm Tristan Matthew Matencio, a passionate **3rd-year Information Technology student** at the Polytechnic University of the Philippines, Sto.
 Tomas Campus.
-I specialize in *Full-Stack Web Development* with a forte in **backend development** using *PHP* and *MySQl* with a commitment to create programs/system that work.
+I specialize in *Full-Stack Web Development* with a forte in **backend development** using *PHP* and *MySQL* with a commitment to create programs/system that work.

 ## 🛠️ Tech Stack
 ### 🚀 Advanced